 Implied in Saber Marionette J in the very final last episode, where a young elementary-age Cherry is still in love — and lust — with Otaru, even after she's been reborn as a fully-organic human girl, along with her sisters, Lime and Bloodberry, who he's now raising as his adopted daughters.

 During a flashback in Fairy Tail, Markarov takes the then eight-year-old Erza to Porlyusica for treatment.
 Markarov comments that Erza will be very beautiful when she grows up.
-Porlyusica, who knows very well that Markarov is a Dirty Old Man, asks if he's planning on seducing Erza later.
-Markarov nervously replies that he wasn't.
+Porlyusica, who knows very well that Makarov is a Dirty Old Man, asks if he's planning on seducing Erza later.
+Makarov nervously replies that he wasn't.

 Clearly discussed (in a strangely gender-flipped way) in Mahou Sensei Negima!, where some of the girls are plotting to raise Negi (their ten-year-old teacher) to be the perfect boyfriend.
 Explicitly called the 'Reverse Hikaru Genji Raising Plan'.

 Additional, Asuna has a clear crush on Takahata, who helped take care of her when she was young.
 He objects to the idea but it's her overt intention.

 In the last few chapters of the manga version of Kare Kano, Asaba, in regards to Yukino and Arima's daughter Sakura.
 He tries to back off years later, but she will have nothing of it.